play style

 training

-300 days of training earns you a feat for feats 1-4
+300 days of training earns you a feat for levels 1-4

-600 days of training earns you a feat for feats 5-8
+600 days of training earns you a feat for levels 5-8

-900 days of training earns you a feat for feats 9-12
+900 days of training earns you a feat for levels 9-12

 nonplayer characters